altonythecoder/StarWeb-CARA/README.md

 ## 📄 License

+MIT License © 2025 Altay Çavuş

-This project is provided for educational and research purposes.
-Please refer to individual library licenses for dependency licensing information.
+This project is open source and freely available for educational, research, and commercial use.
+See [LICENSE](LICENSE) for full terms.

+> **Dependencies** (Skyfield, Plotly, Streamlit, etc.) are distributed under their own respective licenses.

 ## 🤝 Contributing